 Know That Monthly Payments Aren’t as Important as Terms and Rates

 Most of the time, auto loan terms come in 12-month increments: 24 months, 36 months, 48 months, 60 months, 72 months and 84 months.
-Most new car loans are in the 65-month range, which means it will take about five and a half years to pay off the loan.
+Most new car loans are in the 65-month range, which means it will take about 5 1/2 years to pay off the loan.

 Of course, nobody wants a big monthly car payment.
 But if it means saving thousands at the end of your term, a bigger monthly payment can be worth it.
 One way to keep your term short and minimize the monthly payment is to choose a car that is less expensive.